 - If necessary, adjust partitions:

 If the old system had problems with the space, it is now the right moment to make adjustments.

 The VHD size is increased easiest in the appropriate wizard in Hyper-V Manager.
 For reducing there is a tool named reduction VHD Resizer.

-To adjust the partition within the operating system, you can either use the useful on-board tools from Windows Server 2008 or higher or an Acronis Disk Director boot Boot CD in older systems.
+To adjust the partition within the operating system, you can either use the on-board tools from Windows Server 2008 or higher or an Acronis Disk Director boot Boot CD in older systems.
 I used to make a copy from the initial VHD before such actions.
-If something goes wrong, you do not have to redo the whole P2V process.
+If something went wrong, you do not have to redo the whole P2V process.